Data-to-Insight-Center/patra-toolkit/README.md

 # Patra Model Card toolkit

+## About The Project

+The **Patra Model Card toolkit** is designed to simplify and accelerate the creation of model cards by automating the addition of essential descriptive information about machine learning models.
+This toolkit streamlines the integration of standardized details through a schema that captures key characteristics of machine learning models.

+With a semi-automated pipeline, the toolkit reduces the time and effort required to develop model cards by populating a set of descriptive fields independently, with no need for user input.
+These fields include fairness metrics and explainability information, generated via automated scanners and directly added to the model card.

+## Usage
+#### Notebook Examples
+You can find usage examples in the [Notebooks](./examples/notebooks) folder.

+#### Model card Examples
+You can find usage examples in the [Model Cards](./examples/model_cards) folder.

+## Getting Started

 ### Installation
 In your colab notebook run the following command to install the Model Card
 ```shell